 General Conference Unitized Funds are not subject to the fair value leveling.
+Each of the unitized funds has a monthly redemption frequency and notice period.
 For redemption over \$5 million, the funds' manager, General Conference Investment Office, reserves the right to defer payment to provide sufficient time to allow for orderly sales and proceeds collections.